-4.5,46 Emergency Communication Team (ECT)News Center (ENC)
+4.5,4 Emergency Communication Team (ECT)

-The Emergency News Center (ENCCommunication Team (ECT)), located at the FPLCC, can be activated if needed in an emergency.
+The Emergency Communication Team (ECT), located at the FPLCC, can be activated if needed in an emergency.
 It is used as a central location for gathering and distributing emergency information to the news media and to employees.
 Media inquiries, the distribution of news releases, press kits and other information is coordinated from this area.
-Personnel in the ECTENC are also responsible for coordinating the set-upsetup of the media room at the FPLCC auditorium for news briefings and coordinating the scheduling of those briefings.
+Personnel in the ECT are also responsible for coordinating the setup of the media room at the FPLCC for news briefings and coordinating the scheduling of those briefings.